 Other MIGS procedures use stents, like the Hydrus microstent.
 Both devices are so small that patients can’t even feel them after having them implanted.

-Dr. Wolff and Westafer have experience performing nearly all common MIGS procedures, including GATT, the OMNI, Kahook Dual-Blade, ABiC, and Xen Gel Stent.
+Dr. Wolff and Westafer have experience performing nearly all common MIGS procedures, including GATT, the OMNI, Kahook Dual-Blade, and ABiC.

 There are so many options when it comes to glaucoma treatment that it may seem overwhelming.
 The treatment that works best for one patient may not work for another.